OpenMPDK/DSS/README.md

 ## What is DSS

-Samsung has developed DSS, a rack-scalable, very high read-bandwidth-optimized, Amazon S3-compatible object storage solution.
+DSS is a rack-scalable, very high read-bandwidth-optimized, Amazon S3-compatible object storage solution developed by Samsung.
 It utilizes a disaggregated architecture, enabling independent scaling of storage and compute.
 It features an end-to-end KV semantic communication stack, entirely eliminating the legacy software storage stack.
 All storage communication uses the NVMeOf-KV-RDMA protocol introduced and open sourced by Samsung.
 With zero-copy transfer, it achieves high end-to-end performance.
 The DSS client-side stack includes a high performance wrapper library for simple application integration.
 Applications utilizing the DSS client library eliminate the need for bucket semantics, key distribution and load balancing between server-side S3 endpoints.

 [![How to build, deploy, and use DSS software](https://img.youtube.com/vi/fpAFvLhTpqw/0.jpg)](https://youtu.be/fpAFvLhTpqw "How to build, deploy, and use DSS software")